baobabsoluciones/cornflow/_sources/clients/admin-spa.rst.txt

 It allows the:

-#. management of users.
+#.
+Management of users.
-#. management of instances and their executions.
+#.
+Management of instances and their executions.
-#. creation of new instances.
+#.
+Creation of new instances.
-#. creation of new executions.
+#.
+Creation of new executions.
-#. edition of deletion of instances and executions.
+#.
+Edition or deletion of instances and executions.
-#. visualization of execution progress and statistics.
+#.
+Visualization of execution progress and statistics.

 The app is built in VueJS.